saeedalam/jump-to-go/chapters/Chapter-17-Interfaces.md

 ## **17.1 What are Interfaces?**

-An **interface** in Go defines a set of method signatures that a type must implement.
-It allows you to write flexible and reusable code by decoupling functionality from concrete types.
+In Go, an **interface** is a type that defines a set of method signatures.
+A type (usually a struct) satisfies an interface by implementing all the methods declared in the interface.
+This allows Go to achieve a form of polymorphism where you can write functions that work with any type that implements the interface.

 ### **Key Concepts**

-- **Definition**: An interface specifies method signatures.
+- **Definition**: An interface specifies method signatures, but it does not implement them.
+It only defines behavior that types should adhere to.
-- **Implementation**: A type satisfies an interface if it implements all the methods in the interface.
+- **Implementation**: A type satisfies an interface if it implements all the methods specified by the interface.
+Go does not require explicit declarations (like `implements` in other languages); if the methods match, the type implements the interface.
-- **Dynamic Behavior**: Interfaces let you write code that works with different types.
+- **Dynamic Behavior**: Interfaces allow Go to write flexible and reusable code, as you can write functions that accept multiple types as long as they satisfy the interface.

 ---

 ## **17.2 Defining and Using Interfaces**

-Let’s start with a simple example.
+To understand how interfaces work, let’s start with a simple example.
+We will define an interface and then create types that implement that interface.

 ### **Example 1: Defining and Implementing an Interface**